 - Maintain general oversight as to, and over the Society’s financial affairs and the Treasurer will report at each Council meeting.

 - Following review and discussion of current and projected future status of SOT finances:

 - Make recommendations to Council concerning financial operations or actions.

 - Make recommendations to Council concerning dues and fees.

-- Make recommendations to Council concerning the fiscal and investment policies and current investments.
+- Make recommendations to Council concerning the fiscal and investment policies, current investments, and investment changes.

 - Ensure that the policies and procedures listed within this document are carried out, and may, from time-to-time, recommend revisions.